streathamchess/streathamchess.github.io/clubhistory/index.md

 ###A tale of two clubs

-Streatham & Brixton Chess Club can claim to be one of London’s oldest chess clubs with a history that goes back to Victorian times.
+Streatham & Brixton Chess Club can claim to be one of London’s oldest chess clubs with a history that goes back to Victorian times - although it started out as two clubs.

-The club as we know it today was formed in 1946 when Streatham Chess Club merged with Brixton Chess Club.
-We don’t know exactly when Brixton Chess Club was founded - if anyone thinks they know, we’d be very interested to hear from them!
-But we do know that it was in existence in 1884/85 because it won the Surrey Trophy that year.
-The club seems to have been well established by then because it won the trophy again in each of the next two seasons.
-In 1887 it was one of the founder members of the London Chess League.
+Brixton CC (originally called “Endeavour”) was formed in 1870 or 71.
+It met initially in north Brixton, and was praised in one chess magazine for its “militant activity”, playing 33 matches in one season.
+It won the Surrey Trophy in 1884/5, and the London League (of which it was a founder member) in 1897-8.
+It used various venues including Mr Muggeridge’s residence at 138, Brixton Road; Brixton Liberal Association at 322, Brixton Road; Bon Marché, the Brixton Conservatoire of Music, and Raleigh Hall, all in central Brixton.
+From 1908/9, and then between the wars, it met at the Prince Regent Hotel, Dulwich Road, Herne Hill.
+Streatham CC started a bit later in about 1890, meeting in premises Queen’s Parade, opposite Morrisons on the High Road.
+There is a record in the London Standard of 5 November 1894 of the two clubs playing each other (Brixton 2nd team won 5 v 3).
+The two clubs ran in parallel between the wars, with Streatham meeting in the White Lion, where we play friendly chess again nowadays.

-Streatham Chess Club was founded in 1918 and met at the White Lion Restaurant on Streatham High Road, which remained its venue for several decades.
-After the merger, Streatham & Brixton Chess Club continued to meet there until the mid 1950s when it moved to Streatham Baths.
-Later venues included the
-Bedford Park and Sultan pubs in Streatham and, more recently, the Priory Arms in Stockwell.
+The two clubs merged in 1946, and Streatham & Brixton Chess Club continued to meet at the White Lion until the mid 1950s when it moved to Streatham Baths.
+Later venues included the Bedford Park and Sultan pubs in Streatham and, more recently, the Priory Arms in Stockwell.

 {% include image.html url="/assets/chessart/Leeming-Hereford-Chess-Club.jpg" description="Portraits of the gentlemen of the Hereford Chess Society by Thomas Leeming, exhibited at the Royal Academy in 1818 and the subject of a [research project](http://streathambrixtonchess.blogspot.com/2006/10/every-picture-tells-story-index.html) by S&B club members." %}